stefanbohacek/data-visualization-gutenberg-block/README.md

 ![Preview of the data visualization Gutenberg block for WordPress](img/dataviz-gutenberg-block-preview-screenshot.png)

-A minimalist Gutenberg block plugin for adding data vizualisation to your blog posts.
+A minimalist Gutenberg block plugin for adding data vizualisation to your WordPress blog posts.
 Learn more [on fourtonfish.com](https://fourtonfish.com/project/data-visualization-gutenberg-block/).

 ## Development